milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 - A custom **`packageRule`** has been added to override the default `minimumReleaseAge` for fast updating packages
 - Lastly, the **`security:openssf-scorecard`** preset has been added to include the **[OpenSSF scoring](https://github.com/ossf/scorecard)** for a package to indicate the security posture of the updated package.

-Let's have a look at a sample PR with this revised config.
+Let's look at a sample PR using this revised configuration.

 ![image6](/images/automating-dependency-updates/image6.png)